 Most dollies come with attached ramps, so loading is usually straight forward.
 As with all towing, be sure your motorhome is attached securely to the dolly at the hitch ball, and that the motorhome’s parking brake is on while loading.

-A couple of things to consider with towing using a dolly: most states require a license for the dolly (a little added expense), and you cannot back up the motorhome while the dolly and toad are attached.
+There are a couple of things to consider with towing using a dolly.
+First, most states require a license for the dolly (a little added expense.
+Secondly, you cannot back up the motorhome while the dolly and toad are attached.

 Car Hauler (Trailer)